Saosing/sharecorners/README.md

 ## Installation

 As mentioned above, we combined multiple pdf manipulation libraries.
-Here are the list of the librar
+Here are the list of the libraries